Eighters/GyverProject/app/Resources/doc/deployment.md

 ### -----------------------

 ## Deployment

-- To deploy code, simply run
+- To deploy code, simply run :

         $ cap deploy

-    This will deploy default "master" branch on remote machine.
+    This will deploy default "master" branch on production server.

-- To deploy custom branch, run
+- To deploy custom branch (ONLY FOR STAGING), run :

-        $ cap -S deploy_branch=MyBranch deploy
+        $ cap staging -S deploy_branch=MyBranch deploy

-    Where `MyBranch` is the branch you want to deploy on remote machine
+    Where `MyBranch` is the branch you want to deploy on staging server, this will override default master branch.

 Your done with Capifony, enjoy efficient application deployment workflow !

+### -----------------------

+## Debug Errors

+If you have unexpected errors when you deploy your code, you can tell Capifony to be more verbose than usually.
+Simply uncomment the following line in `app/config/deploy.rb` :

+	$ Uncomment this line
+	$ # logger.level = Logger::MAX_LEVEL